Last Friday, Pamilerin had slashed at his mother’s arm with a knife, but this had been a mistake. He had meant to plunge it into her belly.

 Later that night, as she sorted through her grievances to decide the ones she would keep, Olamide mulled over what Dare had said.
 When her father had announced his intent to take another wife, Olamide’s mother had stopped eating, stopped selling firewood, and sat at the same spot on the floor of their one-room flat all day, wiping tears from her eyes.
 Seeking help, her father had gone to the new Redeemed Church on their street.
 Afterwards, he had consulted the Alfa in the mosque two streets away.
 Finally, they had spent seven days praying at a mountain top in Abeokuta, after her father had consulted with a prophet.
 None of them helped.

 But, talking had not helped either; her father’s pestering questions: “Yewande, kí ló selè?
 What is wrong with you?
-If is because of the new wife?”
+Is it because of the new wife?”
 But even after her father called off the marriage, her mother remained the same; withdrawn and tearful.
 And Olamide had returned home one day and met her mother in the backyard, the noose around her neck cutting deep into the flesh, swaying back and forth from the almond tree.

 The bus-stop is a skid-marked patch of muddy road.
 On one side, a huge MTN umbrella shades a woman sitting beside a tray of sweets.
 Ayomikun stares at the tray longingly, but Olamide turns away, looking at the passengers.
 The woman beside her, who is squinting at her phone, has skin the colour of a Lipton pack.
 She occasionally draws attention when she flips her long weave over her shoulder anytime the wind blows it towards her face.
 Another woman steps up behind her and whispers in a carrying voice, “Aunty, how much did you buy this your wig?”
 The yellow woman tears her gaze away from her phone and squints at the other woman.
 She mutters something that causes her to step back in alarm, arms crossed over her head.